jexxa-projects/JexxaTemplate/README.md

 *   In GitHub press `Use this template`

 *   Enter a `project name` for the repository.
-This template uses following convention
+This template uses following convention:

-*   Project name of the repository should be equal to the name of the java application defined in maven
-    *   Name of the application should be equal the name of java class providing the main method
     *   Project name should be written in camel case notation, such as `JexxaTemplate`

-*   After creating a new project, the GitHub-Action `Maven-Test Build' should successfully run
+    *   Project name of the repository is equal to the name of the java application

 ## Build the Project